 Online Course: Systematic Evidence Evaluation 2021

-The IUFRO Special Programme for Development of Capacities (IUFRO-SPDC) in collaboration with the University of Oxford, United Kingdom, is organizing a one-week online training workshop on systematic evidence evaluation addressing the broad theme of “Forest Landscape Restoration”.
+The IUFRO Special Programme for Development of Capacities (IUFRO-SPDC) in collaboration with the University of Oxford, United Kingdom, held a one-week online training workshop - from 22 to 26 March, 2021 - on systematic evidence evaluation addressing the broad theme of “Forest Landscape Restoration”.

 The need for quantitative and qualitative scientific evidence for policy and management has significantly risen in recent years as the world is becoming increasingly interlinked with complex problems awaiting adequate policy and management decisions at all levels.
 This holds also true for the land use sector where forests and trees play key roles in the conservation, restoration and sustainable management of landscapes, particularly against the backdrop of the most pressing problems in the 21st century such as poverty, food security, transformation to a greener economy and sustainable development.
 In this context, it is important that sufficient evidence is generated from the body of globally available scientific research for the purpose of informing policy decisions and actions about forests and forest-related land-uses.

-This Training Workshop will present tools for systematic evidence evaluation which aim to support good decision-making.
-Using a participatory approach, participants will learn how to prepare systematic reviews that assess the evidence base for questions of high priority for policy and forestry management.
-Participants are encouraged to bring to the virtual workshop particular topics of interest to them and their countries - within the overall theme of the workshop on forest landscape restoration - that would benefit from a scientific evidence approach.
+This Training Workshop presented tools for systematic evidence evaluation which aim to support good decision-making.
+Using a participatory approach, participants learned how to prepare systematic reviews that assess the evidence base for questions of high priority for policy and forestry management.
+Participants were encouraged to bring to the virtual workshop particular topics of interest to them and their countries - within the overall theme of the workshop on forest landscape restoration - that would benefit from a scientific evidence approach.

-The workshop will be conducted by Dr. Gillian Petrokofsky, Biodiversity Institute, University of Oxford, UK and her team.
+The workshop was conducted by Dr. Gillian Petrokofsky, Dr. William J. Harvey and Mr. Leo Petrokofsky of Oxford Systematic Reviews (www.oxsrev.org).
 Dr. Petrokofsky has explored the systematic review process for forest science as part of her research on the quality of evidence for science-policy dialogue and for constructing relevant research agendas.
 She has been involved in various evidence-based projects related to natural resources management including training workshops in systematic review.